linked-solutions/fuseki-oidc/README.md

 To build an image run `docker build -t smartparticipation:fuseki-server .`.
 Tag is optional

 ### Running
-To run docker image `docker run -it --rm -p 8080:3030 smartparticipation:fuseki-server` you can access server at http://localhost:8080/
+To run docker image `docker run -it --add-host=172.17.0.2:docker.server.com -p 9090:3030 smartparticipation:fuseki-server` the Ip 172.17.0.2 should be replaced with actual ip of Keycloak container you can access server at http://localhost:9090/

 ## Accessing
 Any request to the fuseki server should contain the next header.